FartLabs/jsonx_docs/docs/02_playgrounds/02_manual.md

 > [!NOTE]
 >
-> Screenshots of playground parts are coming soon.
+> Screenshots of playground parts are coming soon!

 ### Code editor